Digital Food & Health Nutrition for Evidence-Based Product and Strategy Teams

 5. Innovating in silos

 Digital Food Health requires a transdisciplinary approach that combines nutrition science, behaviour change, clinical thinking, digital design, data science and business strategy.
+Innovation in a digital era means going beyond personas and segments.

 How Qina helps